basblsolver/BASBLib/index.md

 ## [Linear-Nonlinear (LP-NLP)](LP-NLP-problems)

-View a summary table of [all problems in this class](LP-NLP-problems) or click on a problem name below for more information
+View a summary table of [all LP-NLP problems](LP-NLP-problems) or click on a problem name for more information.

 |                                |                                    |                                 |                                 |                                   |
 | :----------------------------- | :--------------------------------- | :------------------------------ | :------------------------------ | :-------------------------------- |